 This large print tract is aimed at the older generation as it recalls significant historical events and leads right into the gospel presentation.

 Do you remember how America wept when President Kennedy was shot?
-Do you recall how on July 20, 1969, Neal Armstrong landed on the moon, and we heard the immortal words, “That’s one small step for man but one giant leap for mankind?”
+Do you recall how on July 20, 1969, Neil Armstrong landed on the moon, and we heard the immortal words, “That’s one small step for man but one giant leap for mankind”?
 How the years have flown by.
 Time has been called our “greatest commodity,” and yet, it rules supreme over us all.
 Perhaps its greatest display of power is evidenced by its ability to reveal the mortality and frailty of human nature.
 Even in the lives of its most prominent figures, history bears witness to the powerful effects of time.

-It is often sobering to hear of such tragic endings to “story book” lives that we would have otherwise expected to end “happily ever after.”
+It is often sobering to hear of such tragic endings to “storybook” lives that we would have otherwise expected to end “happily ever after.”
 Time would fail us to speak of Princess Diana, Ronald Reagan, John Lennon, Elvis Presley, Bob Hope, and countless others.
 Knowing that these things have happened to the modern “gods” of our age, we are forced to take a good, hard look at ourselves, and learn a lesson or two about our own mortality.
 Indeed, time is no respecter of persons, and the winds of change blow in every direction, whirling us all into a most uncertain future.

-The Ten Commandments say: “You shall have no other gods before me.
-You shall not make for yourself any graven image.
+The Ten Commandments say: “You shall have no other gods before Me.
+You shall not make for yourself a carved image.
 You shall not take the name of the Lord your God in vain.
 Remember the Sabbath day, to keep it holy.
 Honor your father and your mother.
-You shall not kill.
+You shall not murder.
 You shall not commit adultery.
 You shall not steal.
 You shall not bear false witness.
 You shall not covet” (Exodus 20:1–17).
 As you journey back in time to days gone by, can you see in your mind’s eye the instances when you chose to disobey the God who gave you life?
-Do you remember those moments when instead of speaking words of truth, you fabricated lies and uttered falsehood?
+Do you remember those moments when instead of speaking words of truth, you fabricated lies and uttered falsehoods?
 Do you recall the times when you reached out your hand in greed and covetousness to steal the things that belonged to others (regardless of the value or how long ago it was)?
-Be honest with yourself, because nothing you’ve done has ever escaped the notice of the God before whom all things are open and bare (Hebrews 4:13).
-According to His holy Standard, if you have ever looked with lust, you are guilty of adultery.
+Be honest with yourself, because nothing you’ve done has ever escaped the notice of the God before whom all things are open (Hebrews 4:13).
+According to His holy standard, if you have ever looked with lust, you are guilty of adultery (Matthew 5:27-28).
 If you have used His name in vain, you are a blasphemer.
-If unjust anger or hatred has ever welled up in your heart toward another, then you are considered a murderer.
+If unjust anger or hatred has ever welled up in your heart toward another, then you are considered a murderer (1 John 3:15).
 God is just and His Word promises that all liars, thieves, adulterers, blasphemers, and murderers will face the fury of His wrath in Hell, forever.
-Earthly death is merely the initial phase of God’s judgment.
-There is what the Bible calls “the second death,” and this is “the Lake of Fire” (Revelation 20:14).
+The Bible tells us, “The wages of sin is death” (Romans 6:23), and earthly death is merely the initial phase of God’s judgment.
+There is what the Bible calls “the second death,” and this is in “the lake of fire” (Revelation 20:14).
 It is a place of conscious and eternal torment, where there will be “weeping and gnashing of teeth” (Matthew 25:30).

 Thank you for taking the time to read this.
 Please, do something about the state of your soul today before time runs out.
-For as someone once said: “Time is like a snowflake” —it melts away while we try to decide what to do with it.”
+For as someone once said: “Time is like a snowflake—it melts away while we try to decide what to do with it.”

-This product will ship separately from a partner organization via standard shipping.
+Shipped separately from a partner organization via standard shipping.
 Returns must be made within 30 days of purchase.